vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/021/02_upa_tvA.md

 On metrically bad vavṛmahe, see comm. ad Kü (459) and comm. ad VI.4.7.

-Old suggests that the “youth” is King Citra, whose dānastuti ends the hymn.
+Oldenberg suggests that the “youth” is King Citra, whose dānastuti ends the hymn.

 This seems perfectly plausible but nonetheless unprovable.